IHC gives Imran one more chance to offer ‘well-considered’ response in contempt case

 “The common man still doesn’t have access to the Supreme Court or the high court,” he added.

 He said he was expecting that Imran would admit to making a mistake in his reply.
-“I was expecting you will go to courts and say that you trust them (the courts),” adding that Imran’s detailed response disappointed him.
+“I was expecting that you would go to the courts and say that you trust them (the courts),” adding that Imran’s detailed response disappointed him.

-Justice Minallah went on to say that questions were raised about a lower court which was for the common man.
+Justice Minallah went on to say that questions were raised about a lower court.
 He asserted that the issue of torture had been raised by the IHC for the past three years.

 “Torture cannot be allowed at any level,” Justice Minallah said.
-“Is there a bigger [form of] torture than making a person disappear?”
+“Is there a greater [form of] torture than making a person disappear?”

-Look at the cases of Asad Toor and Absar Alam, he went on, adding that the court had sent these matters to the federal government in the last three years but no action was taken.
+Look at the cases of Asad Toor and Absar Alam, he went on, recalling that the court had sent these matters to the federal government in the last three years but lamented that no action was taken.

 At one point, the IHC CJ remarked that the PTI chief did not seem to realise the gravity of what he had said.